There was a problem loading the comments.

 Image Optimization

-LiteSpeed Cache for WordPress allows you to optimize your images, making them smaller and faster to transmit.
-This is done through a QUIC.cloud service and can be controlled in this plugin section.
+LiteSpeed Cache for WordPress provides the ability to optimize your images, making them smaller, and faster to transmit.
+This is done through a QUIC.cloud service and can be controlled in this section of the plugin.
+Learn more.

 Page Optimization

-You can take several non-cache measures to speed up your WordPress site, many of which are supported in this tab.
-CSS and Javascript minification and combination, HTTP/2 push, asynchronous and deferred load - if you don’t know what these things mean, don’t worry.
+There are several non-cache measures you can take to speed up your WordPress site, and many of them are supported in this tab.
+CSS and Javascript minification and combination, HTTP/2 push, asynchronous and deferred load… if you don’t know what these things mean, don’t worry.
 We’ve left them disabled by default.
+Learn more.

 Database